Noor-ul-huda34/rubik-s-cube/README.md

 # 🎲 Rubik's Cube (HTML & CSS)

 A simple 3D Rubik's Cube created using **HTML** and **CSS**.
-The project demonstrates the use of CSS Grid, 3D transforms, perspective, and animations to create a realistic cube effect in the browser.
+This project demonstrates the use of CSS Grid, 3D transforms, perspective, and animations to create a realistic cube effect in the browser.

 ## 📌 Features

-- 3D Rubik's Cube design
+- 🎲 3D Rubik's Cube design
-- Built with pure HTML and CSS
+- 💻 Built with pure HTML and CSS
-- CSS Grid for cube face layout
+- 🧩 CSS Grid for cube face layout
-- Responsive structure
+- 📱 Responsive structure
-- Easy to understand and customize
+- 🎨 Easy to understand and customize
-- Beginner-friendly project
+- 🚀 Beginner-friendly project

 ## 🛠️ Technologies Used